brandendupont-mcw/brandendupont-mcw/_posts/2019-2-25-third-post.md

 **Eviction Records**

-Eviction data is pulled from the WCCA REST Interface — programtic access to Wisconsin Circuit Court records.
+Eviction data is pulled from the WCCA REST Interface — programmatic access to Wisconsin Circuit Court records.
 Small claims cases in Milwaukee County with a case type of small claims eviction are pulled down and stored on a weekly basis.
 CCAP provides no warranties as to the accuracy or timeliness of the information contained in the WCCA Data.

 ---